kalavattam/2023_tutorial_ChIP-seq/tutorial.md

     echo "Activating environment ${env_name}"

     activate_env "${env_name}"
-    module load Java/17.0.6  #TEMP Until install up-to-date Java with Mamba else
+    module load Java/17.0.6  #TODO #TEMP Until install up-to-date Java with Mamba else
+    error_and_return "Environment ${env_name} is not installed"

+    if ${create_mamba_env}; then
         #  Handle the case when the environment is not installed
         echo "Creating environment ${env_name}"

-    if ${create_mamba_env}; then
         #  Switch `--yes` is not set, which means user input is required
         #NOTE Running this on FHCC Rhino; ergo, no CONDA_SUBDIR=osx-64
         mamba create \